engmohamedsalah/ClubberApp/README.md

 # ClubberApp - My Sports Playlist

  The web application serves as a solution to the "My Sports Playlist" challenge.
-Users can register  and log in to view sports matches from a mock source while managing their personal match playlist.
+Users can register  and log in to view sports matches from a pre-defined set (seeded into the database) while managing their personal match playlist.

 The application  implements Clean Architecture principles for backend development and NgRx state management in its Angular frontend.